NotSalH/SoftwareDev/README.md

 > npm start

-6. If after running, you encounter an error that says something about "sqlite".
-Resolve by:
+6. If after running, you encounter an error that says something about "Unable to find dialect".
+In an administrator terminal, resolve by:

 > npm install windows-build-tools --global

 > npm run rebuild

-# Additional commands
+## Additional commands

 > gulp setupPackages